Amazon's Black Friday 2018 deals are here!

-No need to wait until Black Friday -- give thanks today because the big annual sale at Amazon is already under way.
-It includes some of the best prices of the year (or, at least since Prime Day) on Amazon's own devices including the Amazon Echo, Fire tablet, Fire TV and Kindle -- and other top-notch gadgets, too.
+Black Friday is here.
+Give thanks today because the big annual sale at Amazon has some great deals you'll want to check out.
+You'll find some of the best prices of the year (or, at least since Prime Day) on Amazon's own devices including the Amazon Echo, Fire tablet, Fire TV and Kindle -- and other top-notch gadgets, too.

 Here's what you need to know:

-Note: Updated: Deals and availability confirmed on Friday, Nov.
-23. Update: As of Fri 23 Nov 11:00 a.m.
-CST Walmart is out of the Citron color.
-Amazon is out of blue, black and red.